 - Log on to the DAS console.

 - In the left-side navigation pane, choose Request Analysis > Slow Logs.
 On the page that appears, you can view the statistics on the Global Slow Log Trend and Top Instance Statistics tabs.
-Note When you select a time range, the end time must be later than the start time, and the interval between the start time and the end time cannot exceed 7 days.
-You can query slow query logs within 14 days.
+Note When you select a time range, the end time must be later than the start time.
+You can query slow query logs within up to 14 days.